 Even the title is strange, since “Abraham-Hicks” is not the collective of nonphysical teachers but the corporate name for the business.
 Freudian slip?
 Maybe.
 But careless, certainly.

 The synopsis consists of twelve declarations and an intriguing post script.
 Posted twice in slightly different versions, they are fleshed out with detail in one.
 The oddest thing about them is that they read like they’d been tossed off quickly, without editing, declaring truths that never make much sense, a catch basin of ideas so broad anyone can land, where you’d expect clarity and cohesion.

-When I bought my first few Abraham-Hicks books, the points where Jerry jumped in with original content of his own was obvious.
+When I bought my first few Abraham-Hicks books, the points where Jerry jumped in with original content of his own — while claiming it was all Abraham — were obvious.
 Rather than passionate and inspiring, Jerry is dull, repetitive and pedantic.
 It has a listen to me tone.

 The Selling of Abraham-Hicks continued…

 The synopsis has the thudding, stuck in the past quality of Jerry’s work.

 Sentence structure is sloppy, punctuation chaotic.
 For no obvious reason, each tenet of faith concludes with a kind of affirmation caged off in parenthesis.